M165437/laravel-blueprint-docs/README.md

 php artisan vendor:publish --provider="M165437\BlueprintDocs\BlueprintDocsServiceProvider" --tag="config"
 ```

-The default contents of the configuration file looks like this:
+The default contents of the configuration file look like this:

 ```php
 return [